TommesJay/website/source/en/crowd-simulation-munich-subway-station.md

 ![](/img/accurate-bild-3.jpg) {.fancyheader-img}
 # *Pedestrian flow analysis of a Munich subway station* {.fancyheader}

 Here is an example of one of our projects.
-Of course we are happy to answer your questions!
+We are happy to answer your questions!
 Please [contact](kontakt) us.

 *Munich, February 12, 2016*

 [![Logo SWM MVG](img/referenzen/logo-swm-mvg.png)](https://www.swm.de/) {.referenzpreview}

-accu: rate was of the [Munich City Utilities - SWM](https://www.swm.de/) commissioned to conduct a passenger simulation at a Munich metro station.
+accu:rate was commissioned by the [Munich City Utilities - SWM](https://www.swm.de/) to implement a passenger simulation at a Munich subway station.

-Use the simulation were examined critical passenger flows in detail and tested possible measures to relieve the station.
-The results are incorporated into the operating concept of the station in order to enable a smooth operation even during rush hour.
+By means of the simulation critical passenger flows were examined in detail and possible measures to relieve the station were tested.
+The results are incorporated into the operational concept of the subway station in order to enable a smooth operation even during the rush hour.

-If you also want to carry a flow of people Simulation for infrastructural building - for example, to check the operation in advance of planned construction projects - [contact us](kontakt) for an offer!
-We are happy to hear from them.
+If you also want to execute a pedestrian flow simulation for an infrastructural building - for example to check the operation in advance of planned construction projects - [contact us](kontakt) for an offer!
+We are happy to hear from you.

 [View more references](referenzen).